 After around three months, the LA social worker confirmed she would be supporting a move back to birth dad.
 My worst fear was confirmed.
 Even worse, I had a good few months ahead of me with Baby, knowing we’d almost certainly be going our separate ways in life.
 Part of me wanted to ‘throw my toys out of the pram,’ especially when the LA social worker said she’d understand if I wanted to put Baby into traditional foster care for the duration of the court proceedings.

-Thankfully, after talking things through with my social worker from the North West Concurrent Planning service, I was able to remember my commitment to concurrency: to putting Baby first, birth parent second, and myself third.
+Thankfully, after talking things through with my social worker from the Adopting with Concurrent Planning Service service, I was able to remember my commitment to concurrency: to putting Baby first, birth parent second, and myself third.
 Ultimately, I got on with the job at hand – that of a foster carer committed to keeping a vulnerable infant safe and stable.
 I gave Baby the care and healthy attachment she needed.
 And I myself attached to Baby, but without attaching too much – not an easy feat.

 Baby was with me for around six months.
 I think the most challenging time was towards the end of the placement.
 The court proceedings had dragged on – partly due to the Christmas break.
 If that weren’t difficult enough, once the court had approved a return to birth dad, the handover period was stretched over five long weeks, which I eventually contested in the interests of Baby, birth dad, and me.
 On the day Baby finally left my care, it may come as no surprise that I had an overriding sense of relief, a feeling of completion and a yearning to move on.